ILIAS-eLearning/ILIAS/components/ILIAS/Registration/PRIVACY.md

 - **Pending registration creation timestamp**: The **creation date** (as Unix timestamp) of the pending registration is stored in the `reg_dual_opt_in` table to determine whether the confirmation link has expired.
-- **Email-to-role assignments**: The `reg_er_assignments` table stores mappings between **email domain patterns** and **role IDs** for automatic role assignment during registration.
-  These are administrative configuration data and do not contain personal user data.
-- **Role access limitations**: The `reg_access_limit` table stores **access limitation modes** (absolute date, relative duration, or unlimited) per role.
-These are administrative configuration data and do not contain personal user data.
 - **Approval recipient user IDs**: The **user IDs** of persons designated to receive notification emails when new users register are stored in the global ILIAS settings (key `approve_recipient`).